OrigamiKing3612/Mod-Manager/README.md

 # Mod-Manager
-A not so pretty Mod-Manager for Minecraft.
+A not so pretty (for now) Mod-Manager for Minecraft.

 This mod will:
 1. Have a browsing page for mods, resource packs, shaders, and data packs